Claim: Messages chronicle U.S. accomplishments in rebuilding Iraq since the end of major combat.

 .. doctors salaries are at least eight times what they were under Saddam.

-.. pharmaceutical distribution has gone from essentially nothing to 700 tons in May to a current total of 12,000 tons.
+.. pharmaceutical distribution has gone from essentially nothing to

 .. the Coalition has helped administer over 22 million vaccination doses to Iraq’s children.